Constraining Ultra Light Dark Matter with the Galactic Nuclear Star Cluster: Method

 \section{Method}

 To derive the total mass distribution in the NSC, we use a spherically symmetric and isotropic dynamical model.
 Because the NSC is dominant only within about 3~pc \citep{gallego2018}, we focus on the mass distribution within 3~pc in this paper.
 The structure of the NSC is not a perfect sphere, it is rather a flattened sphere with a minor to major axis ratio of $q = 0.80 \pm 0.04$ \citep{fritz2016}.
-However, in this paper we consider that the NSC is nearly spherical, and can be approximated, therefore, by a spherical model \citep[e.g.][]{read2017break}. \citet{fritz2016} used the projected radial and tangential velocity dispersion from the proper motions of the NSC stars to show that the NSC is close to isotropic \citep[e.g. see also][]{chatzopoulos2015}.
+However, in this paper we consider that the NSC is nearly spherical, and can be approximated, therefore, by a spherical model \citep[e.g.][]{read2017break}. \citet{fritz2016} used the projected radial and tangential velocity dispersion from the proper motions of the NSC stars to show that the NSC is close to isotropic.
 Hence, we also assume the NSC stellar kinematics are isotropic.
 Using the spherical isotropic Jeans equation, we can derive the total mass of the Galactic centre as a function of the 3D radius, $r$, from the surface density profile and projected velocity dispersion profile of the stars within the NSC.
+Although \citet{fritz2016} also provides the proper motions of the NSC stars, we use only the line-of-sight velocity dispersion because we assume an isotropic spherical model and the uncertainties of the line-of-sight velocities are clearly defined, while the uncertainties of the tangential velocities from the proper motions are difficult to be properly assess due to their dependence on the unknown distances.
 The components of the Galactic centre that affect the stellar kinematics are the SMBH, NSC and any central dark matter, including a soliton core if the correct dark matter model is ULDM.
 The total mass, $M_{\rm tot}(<r)$, in the Galactic centre is given by $M_{\rm tot}(<r) = M_{\rm BH} + M_{\rm NSC}(<r) + M_{\rm DM}(<r)$\footnote{There is a circumnuclear gas disc within $\sim$3~pc, whose mass could be as large as $10^6$~M$_{\sun}$ \citep[e.g.][]{2005Christopher}.
 Since the estimate of the gas mass is uncertain, and this mass is about 10~\% of our derived total mass within 3~pc, we do not include the contribution of the gas component to the total potential.
 This simplification makes more room for the ULDM soliton core to contribute the total mass, which leads to more conservative bounds on the ULDM particle mass.}.

 We adopt the recently precisely measured mass of the SMBH of $M_{\rm BH}= 4.261\pm0.012\times 10^{6}$~M$_{\odot}$ \citep{abuter2020detection} as a strong prior (see Sec.~\ref{subsection:fitting}). \citet{abuter2020detection} note that the systematic uncertainty is larger than this statistical uncertainty.
 In Appendix~\ref{sec:appendix}, we demonstrate that the results of this paper do not change if the black hole mass is varied over this larger systematic uncertainty of about $0.06\times10^{6}$~M$_{\sun}$.
 The stellar mass of the NSC within $r$, $M_{\rm NSC}(<r)$, can be computed from the observed stellar number density profile, fitting a constant stellar mass and number density ratio.
 Although a CDM halo \citep{navarro1997} provides a negligible mass contribution within the NSC ($<0.1$\%), if the dark matter is ULDM, with a particle mass of around $10^{-20.0}$~eV, there should be a significant contribution of the soliton core of ULDM within the NSC.
 In the following subsections, we describe Jeans equation (Sec.~\ref{subsection:JeansE}), the velocity dispersion data of the NSC (Sec.~\ref{subsection:NSCvdispdata}), the stellar density profile of the NSC (Sec.~\ref{subsection:NSCdensity}), our ULDM model (Sec.~\ref{subsection:DMdensity}), and our fitting methodology (Sec.~\ref{subsection:fitting}).